tensorturtle/classy-sort-yolov5/README.md

 Tested on Pop_OS!
 20.04 (similar to Ubuntu) and NVIDIA RTX 2070s.

-Modifying it is exactly the same process as training YOLO with your own dataset.
+Modifying it is exactly the same process as training YOLOv5 with your own dataset.
 [How do I do that?](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)

 **ClassySORT implements**
 + [ultralytics/YOLOv5](https://github.com/ultralytics/yolov5/wiki) with no modifications